2010 Sark general election: Background

 On 16 January and 21 February 2008, the Chief Pleas approved a law which introduces a 30-member chamber, with 28 elected members and two unelected members.
 On 9 April 2008 the Privy Council approved the Sark law reforms.
 The first election held in Sark under the 2008 Constitution took place on 10 December 2008, and the new chamber convened for the first time on 21 January 2009.

 Electoral system

 The first election held in Sark under the 2008 Constitution took place on 10 December 2008.
 In total, 28 Conseillers were to be elected via plurality block voting from 57 candidates, with the latter figure representing about 12% of the electorate in the island.
 A recount was ordered as several of the candidates for the last seat were separated by only a few votes.

 Results

-The elections reflected the "Sark chasm" throughout the island between those who support the traditional system and those who support further reforms.
+The elections reflected the division throughout the island between those who support the traditional system and those who support further reforms.
 The second elections did not attract similar worldwide media coverage as the first, described as 'business as usual' by local media.